KINE 110 • Fundamentals of Dance (1 unit)

 This course investigates theories of motor development of children, especially K-6.
 Special emphasis is placed upon sequential motor development patterns, the needs, interests, and abilities of the child in relation to physical, social, cognitive, and emotional domains.
 In addition, life-span motor development is discussed throughout the course which includes the changes that happen with aging.

-Prerequisite for all theatre majors/minors: THEA/KINE 135 Theatre Movement; non-theatre majors/minors are not required to take this prerequisite.
 This course introduces basic stage techniques with unarmed combat including falls, rolls, chokes, punches and kicks, advancing to broad sword combat using scenes from classical or contemporary works, and applying these techniques with special attention to safety.
 Lab fee.
+Satisfies the Core Curriculum’s Lifetime Fitness and Wellness (Activity) unit.

-KINE 342 • Leadership Dynamics in Kinesiology (3 units)
+KINE 343 • Leadership and Management of Kinesiology Programs (3 units)

 KINE 350 • KINE Internship (1-5 units)

-Prerequisites: Sixteen upper divison units, including one “methods” class, and permission of the instructor.
+Prerequisites: Sixteen upper division units and permission of the instructor.
 This course provides the student with opportunities to demonstrate competencies developed in previous courses by working in an agency under the supervision of a qualified practitioner.
+For every 1 credit of KINE 350 registered, the student will engage in 4-5 hours of internship.

-KINE 356 • Team and Individual/Dual Sporst Analysis (3 units)
+KINE 356 • Team and Individual/Dual Sports Analysis (3 units)

 This course will introduce the instructional process of analyzing and sequencing skill components and performance techniques found within team and individual/dual sports.
 The course is designed to allow the student to engage in individual and cooperative teaching experiences that utilize multiple instructional strategies.
 Sport skills addressed may include basketball, volleyball, soccer, flag football, softball, tennis, golf, swimming, track and field.